Tumbarumba

 Tumbarumba is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's projections for Tumbarumba are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government SA2 level projections released in 2022 with a base year of 2021.
-These projections indicate a decline in overall population by 2041, with the area's population expected to shrink by 4 persons.
-However, specific age cohorts are projected to grow, notably the 75 to 84 age group, which is anticipated to increase by 46 people over this period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+These projections indicate a decline in overall population by 2 persons by 2041, while specific age cohorts like the 75 to 84 group are expected to grow by approximately 47 people over this period.

 Frequently Asked Questions - Population